 With 26 named glaciers – the largest glacier system on any peak in the U.S. and 36 square miles of permanent snowfields, Rainier dominates a National Park sprawling across 378 square miles.
 Backcountry skiing, photography, climbing, camping and hiking are immensely popular here, but the most effective way of beating those winter blues, taking in that crisp, clean air and awesome scenery has to be snowshoeing.
 More than 16 superb trails may seem a daunting choice, but there are plenty of options no matter your skill or fitness levels.

 Paradise, on the southern slopes of Mt.
 Rainier, has become one of the National Park’s most popular destinations.
-The historic Paradise Inn provides perfect accommodation right on the doorstep of snow covered trails for exploring the great outdoors well away from life’s stresses and strains.
+According to Mount Rainier Guest Services, “Visitors can stay at the National Park Inn, which is open year-round and located at Longmire, six miles inside the Nisqually Entrance.”
+If snowshoeing in the spring, the historic Paradise Inn provides perfect accommodation right on the doorstep of trails for exploring the great outdoors well away from life’s stresses and strains.

 The area is a haven where snowfall rules the roost and where its white cloak attracts winter visitors year in, year out.
 The National Park’s open meadows and snowfields above Paradise Valley attract snowboarders and skiers in droves.
 But strap on a pair of snowshoes and you certainly have the advantage.
 Steep slopes are far easier to climb with a stout pair of snowshoes.
 Snowboarders and skiers will often leave snowshoers standing as they shoot past the breathtaking views of Mt.
 Rainier.
 Breathtaking views that snowshoers can admire far more leisurely.